jpwahle/lrec22-d3-dataset/README.md

 This repository provides metadata to papers from [DBLP](dblp.org) (> 5.9m articles, > 3.8m authors as of September 2022) crawled with the [cs-insights-crawler](https://github.com/gipplab/cs-insights-crawler).

 > As of version 2.1 of the dataset and version 1.3.0 of the crawler, the dataset adds the [Computer Science Ontology](https://github.com/jpwahle/lrec22-d3-dataset/issues/1) with information about sub-fields.
+Also as of version 2.1 of the dataset, we support 🤗 [Hugging Face Datasets](https://huggingface.co/datasets/jpwahle/dblp-discovery-dataset/).

 > As of version 2.0 of the dataset and version 1.0.2 of the crawler, the dataset uses [SemanticScholar](https://semanticscholar.org) data.
 We will release a blog post soon about this update and how it affects porting from version 1.0.